CogRob/gcloud_speech/README.md

 This package provides a `record_microphone_audio` node that publishes `LinearPcm16Le16000Audio`.
 By default it looks for USB microphones.
 You can add `--mic=MicrophoneName` to override this option.
 The argument only need to partially match of the micrphone name seen by portaudio.
+The `playback_microphone_audio.py` script enables monitoring the microphone topic.
+Due to limitations of PortAudio and ROS, there is noticeable latency.

 This package also provides a `example_client.py` program that interacts with the ActionServer.